Fent1/Fent1/README.md

 - 👋 Hi, I’m @Fent1
 - 👀 I’m interested in Data Science and Deep Learning
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Business Analytics in University of Rochester, Simon Business School
 - 📫 How to reach me: wentaoh414@gmail.com

 <!---